Oasis Retreat Properties

 Abram's Falls

-The Abrams Falls Trail is a 5-mile roundtrip, moderate hike in the Cades Cove area of Great Smoky Mountains National Park that leads to a 20-foot waterfall.
-The trail is popular and follows Abrams Creek for most of its length, with a few ascents before reaching the falls.
-A parking tag is required to park in the park for more than 15 minutes, and allow for additional time to drive the Cades Cove Loop Road.
+The Abrams Falls Trail is a 5-mile roundtrip, moderate hike located in the Cades Cove area of Great Smoky Mountains National Park, which leads to a stunning 20-foot waterfall.
+This popular trail follows Abrams Creek for most of its length, featuring a few ascents before reaching the falls.
+If you're planning to visit, be sure to check out local food recommendations for dining options in the area after your hike, including some great Sevierville restaurants nearby.
+Remember, a parking tag is required to park in the park for more than 15 minutes, including at the trailhead, so plan accordingly.
+Additionally, allow ample time to drive the Cades Cove Loop Road, as it can take a few hours to complete, giving you plenty of time to enjoy the Smoky Mountains dining experiences available in the region.

-• Length: 5 miles roundtrip
+Length: 5 miles roundtrip

-• Difficulty: Moderate
+Difficulty: Moderate

-• Elevation gain: Approximately 629 feet
+Elevation gain: Approximately 629 feet

-• Location: Cades Cove area of Great Smoky Mountains National Park
+Location: Cades Cove area of Great Smoky Mountains National Park

-• Features: The trail follows Abrams Creek to the Abrams Falls, which is about 20 feet high.
+Features: The trail follows Abrams Creek to the Abrams Falls, which is about 20 feet high.

 Laurel Falls